Gamification in classroom – how to start?

 Assess your equipment

-Gamification does not mean that you need to have the best quality screens, newest iPads, and tones of other devices to play video games.
+Gamification does not mean that you need to have the best quality screens, the newest iPads, and tones of other devices to play video games.
 Just set your goals based on what you have!
 Prepare a list of devices in your classroom, and compare it with the number of students.
 Make sure that all your students can play at the same time, or prepare an activity with shifts.

 Gamification is a great method but to implement it successfully you need to start with small steps.
 Let yourself begin with one already designed game at the time, instead of preparing the whole universe for your students.
 Don’t rush yourself with adding as many games as possible – it will cause chaos which is not a very friendly learning environment.